MasterMedo/buffer-time/README.md

 Proposition of a solution on editing Travel Time events and other people not seeing your Travel Time calendar:
 Let's have a "mirror" function, that would copy the Travel Time event to his main calendar (or work calendar), and the Travel Time application will delete and recreate that event whenever the Travel Time event is changed, and the user gets the extra benefit of being able to edit the mirrored events in his calendar for extra control like moving it 10 minutes before, increasing duration etc.

-food for thought / ideas:
+# Food for thought / ideas
 - event.setTag("Travel Time", Travel_time_event_id)
 - loom video showing the functionality
 - ScriptCache instead of UserCache